BLaST Undergraduate Research Experience

 III.
 AWARD AMOUNT

-The BLaST URE award is up to $2500 for Spring 2018.
-Awards can be budgeted for research supplies and services, travel, and student salary (hourly compensation for a maximum of 20h/week).
-To be eligible for salary (hourly compensation) or travel funding, the awardee must be a full-time student (enrolled for 12 credits), be a US citizen or permanent resident, and be enrolled in a degree seeking program at UAF, UAS, or Ilisagvik College.
+The BLaST URE award is up to $5000 during the Summer of 2018.
+Awards can be budgeted for research supplies and services, travel, and student salary (hourly compensation for a maximum of 40h/week).
+To be eligible for salary (hourly compensation) or travel funding, the awardee must be a full-time student (enrolled for 12 credits during Summer 2018 and/or intend on enrolling full time during Fall 2018), be a US citizen or permanent resident, and be enrolled in an academic degree program in a biomedical field at UAF, UAS, or Ilisagvik College.

 IV.
 APPLICATION FORMAT AND SUBMISSION PROCEDURES